Curriculum

 -

-Economics plays a role in all of our everyday lives.
-The Economics curriculum aims to provide our students with an understanding of their place in a dynamic, global economy.
-Studying economics enables students to understand past, future and current models, and apply them to societies, governments, businesses and individuals.
-Students will develop essential skills such as analysing and interpreting data, building rational and logical
+Our aim is to create the very best Economics and Business students, while nurturing their growth in faith, character, and academic excellence.
+Economics plays a vital role in all aspects of our everyday lives.
+The Economics curriculum is designed to provide students with a deep understanding of their place in a dynamic, global economy, and how they can apply this knowledge responsibly.
+Studying economics enables students to understand past, present, and future economic models, applying them to societies, governments, businesses, and individuals.

 -